-Welcome to the autumn term of year 5 at St Peter’s.
-We hope this curriculum flyer will provide you with an overview of the learning we will be covering from now until Christmas.
+Welcome to the Spring Term of Year 5 at St. Peter’s.
+We hope this curriculum flyer will keep your informed of our learning until Easter.

 Our English this term will begin with a study of Science Fiction, including “The War of the Worlds, which we will be using as inspiration for our own writing.
 Later on, we will focus on the classic novel “Stig of the Dump” and performance poetry.

 Maths will cover a range of mathematical topics including measurement of area and perimeter, multiplication and division before a deep focus on fractions.
 Times tables will remain a regular part of our Maths learning too, concentrating on fast recall and accuracy.
 Please support your child in learning these at home as quizzes are given on a daily basis.
 Times Table Rockstars is a great resource to help!

 In Geography, we will study Mountains, Volcanoes and Earthquakes before focussing on Rivers.
 We will also be ‘conducting’ research into Gustav Holst and The Planets through our music learning.

 We will continue with our new approach to these and still expect children to learn their times tables and to read regularly!
 There will also be occasional optional Research tasks e.g. on Mountains and Volcanoes to develop children’s curiosity in our topics.

 Although guided reading takes place in school daily, it is important that your child reads a wide range of texts at home (both independently and with an adult or older sibling).
 Reading diaries should be filled in regularly (including the Book Bingo card) and brought to school each day along with your child’s reading book.
 Reading diaries are checked on Fridays, but if you have written a note for your child’s class teacher, please remind them to show it to us on the day it has been written!